P2-718na/orbit/README.md

 # orbit
 ~~This is just a very very simple (also very very shitty code) simulation of a 2d body orbiting around another one~~.
-This is a thing I'm building to visualize stuff.
-Like, _mathematical stuff_.
-Mainly I wanted to be able to see 4d objects in a non-retarded way, but that's not the only thing I'm working on.
+This is a thing I'm building to visualize _mathematical stuff_.

 This was made to prove my professor wrong (kinda).
-I am now upgrading this to help me better understand _stuff_ whenever a professor refuses to answer my questions.
+I am now upgrading this to help me better understand _stuff_ whenever I need to.

 ## How to use
 You are probably gonna need to install dependencies.
 Which means: